Article at a Glance

 Interested in becoming a healthcare professional who treats some of these digital technology side effects?
 Perhaps an orthopedic doctor, ENT (otolaryngologist) or audiologist.
 What about an ophthalmologist?
 Read How to Become a Medical Doctor (General Practitioner).
 If surgical technology sparks your interest, read Becoming a Certified Surgical Technologist.

 The Apprentice Doctor® Academy has developed and perfected an Online Course for Future Doctors to assist them towards fulfilling their dreams of becoming great medical professionals.
 The For Future Doctors Foundation Medical Online Course with accompanying Medical Kit has helped launch the career of thousands of want-to-be doctors!

 For those of you who’ve decided the healthcare field is right for you, enhance your skills with one of these kits.

-The Apprentice Doctor® Suturing Course and Kit is the resource that will teach you How to Suture Wounds in a couple of hours!
-If you want to become a Surgeon – why not learn how to suture wounds now?
+The Apprentice Doctor® Suturing Course and Kit is a resource that will teach you How to Suture Wounds in a couple of hours!
+If you want to become a Surgeon or other medical professional – why not learn how to suture wounds now?

 Grandner MA; Gallagher RAL; Gooneratne NS.
 The use of technology at night: impact on sleep and health.
 J Clin Sleep Med 2013;9(12):1301-1302. www.aasmnet.org/jcsm/ViewAbstract.aspx?pid=29250